-6.2 If requested, the telephone referral to the Social Care Team will be confirmed as a written referral within a maximum of 24 hours, with a copy placed on the student's Child protection record on MyConcern maintained by the Designated Safeguarding Lead.
+6.2 If requested, the telephone referral to the Social Care Team will be confirmed as a written referral within a maximum of 24 hours, with a copy placed on the student's Child protection record on CPOMS at St Helen's and MyConcern at St Mary's maintained by the Designated Safeguarding Lead.
 Essential information will include student's name, address, date of birth, family composition, and reason for referral, name of person receiving the referral and any advice given.
-This written confirmation must be signed and dated by the referrer.